Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Introduction

 On a macroscopic level, traps are often considered in the literature in terms of the energy density of state (DOS) $p(E)$, typically assumed to be Gaussian curves or exponential.
 In equilibrium, the mean energy of a charge carrier in the DOS is

 Here $g(E)=[\exp(\frac{E-E_F}{k_B T}) + 1]^{-1}$ is the Fermi-Dirac distribution with the Fermi energy $E_F$ determined by $\int_{-\infty}^{\infty} g(E) p(E) dE = N_c $, with $N_c$ being the number of charge carriers.
 Molecules with energies much lower than $E_{\infty}$ are then considered as (deep) traps.
 However, such a qualitative criterion is insufficient to identify traps in a molecular charge transport network for several reasons: First, the estimate of $E_{\infty}$ is based on a chosen model DOS which has some assumed continuous distribution.
 A realistic material, even on the scale \unit[100]{nm}, will, however, not exhibit such a continuous DOS.
 Second, a discrete version of Eq.~\eqref{equ:einf} depends on the number of molecules in the system, and the equilibrium energy in such a discrete DOS is dependent on system size~\cite{PhysRevB.82.193202}.
 Third, focusing on the DOS alone ignores other contributing factors to the charge dynamics, or the features of the transport network, such as electronic coupling elements between pairs of neighboring molecules, structural details of the material and or spatial correlations.
-These details are connected to the variety of physical sources for taps, e.g., interfacial effects, defects in molecular packing, or chemical impurities.
-This makes it difficult to provide a quantitative definition of traps that can be used for identification.
+These details are connected to the variety of physical sources for traps, e.g., interfacial effects, defects in molecular packing, or chemical impurities.
+In some of these cases, going from the macroscopic DOS to the molecule-specific information allows considering molecules with high Boltzmann occupation probabilities in equilibrium $p_i = \exp(\beta E_i)/\sum_i\exp(\beta E_i)$ (with $\beta = (k_\text{B}T)^{-1}$, $E_i$ the energy of molecule $i$, and $T$ the temperature) as traps.
+However, besides being similarly problematic as the DOS in defining a threshold value to use, this approach also relies on the pairwise intermolecular transfer rates obeying detailed balance, does not cover topology-based traps, and alone is insufficient to identify trap regions in materials with strong spatial correlations.
+This makes it difficult to provide a quantitative definition of traps that can be used for identification of all trap characteristics on an equal footing.